-The fourth of the seven articles that I recently co-authored for the Journal of Librarianship and Information Science (JoLIS) has now been published as an OnlineFirst paper.
-The article is entitled ‘Applications and applicability of Social Cognitive Theory in information science research’.
-Its content is concerned with the origins and key concepts of Social Cognitive Theory (SCT) and its value to Information Science research.
-Particular reference is made to SCT and its applicability to, and applications in, studies of information-seeking behaviour and use, and knowledge sharing.
+‘Applications and applicability of Social Cognitive Theory in information science research’ is now available in issue 51(4) (December 2019) of the Journal of Librarianship and Information Science (JoLIS).
+The article covers the origins and key concepts of Social Cognitive Theory (SCT) and its value to Information Science research.
+Particular reference is made to the applicability of SCT – and its applications – in studies of information-seeking behaviour and use, and knowledge sharing.
 Continue reading

 Colleagues in the Centre for Social Informatics are delighted that Dr David Haynes – currently a Postdoctoral Research Fellow at City University – will be joining us as a new lecturer in the School of Computing at Edinburgh Napier University in January 2020.

 In preparation for his move to Scotland, David has spent the past few days with us in Edinburgh.
 As part of this visit, on Friday 30th August David delivered a research seminar on the research that he is undertaking for his postdoctoral fellowship.
 His project concerns the nature of online risk from the perspective of individuals.
 Continue reading